CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 * Must be able to access each of the Application Servers via HTTPS.
 * Ideally it should be highly available to avoid a single point of failure in the system.

-## Additional Application Server Requirements
+## Additional Web Application Server and Application Server Requirements

 ### Filesystem Requirements

-All Application Servers must use an NTFS filesystem.
+The Web Application Server and each Application Server must use an NTFS filesystem.

-Network Discovery and File Sharing should be enabled on each Application Server:
+Network Discovery and File Sharing should be enabled on each server:

 1. Open File Explorer.
 1. Click `Network` on the left.